Round and Bipartize for Vertex Cover Approximation: Introduction

-We focus in this paper on the vertex cover problem, an instance of which is given by a weighted graph $\mathcal{G} = (V, E, w)$, where $w: V \mapsto \mathbb{R}_{+}$ is a non-negative weight function on the vertices.
-The optimization problem is to find the minimal weight subset of vertices $S \subset V$ that covers every edge of the graph, i.e.
+In the vertex cover problem we are given a weighted graph $\mathcal{G} = (V, E, w)$, where $w: V \mapsto \mathbb{R}_{+}$ is a non-negative weight function on the vertices, and the goal is to find a minimal weight subset of vertices $U \subset V$ that covers every edge of the graph, i.e.,

-We denote by $OPT$ an optimal subset of vertices for this problem, and by $w(OPT)$ the total weight of that solution.
-A natural linear programming relaxation, as well as its dual, is given by: For a given graph $\G$, we denote the primal linear program by $P(\G)$ and the dual by $D(\G)$.
-An important property of $P(\G)$ is the fact that any extreme point solution $x^*$ is half-integral, i.e. $x^*_v \in \{0, \frac{1}{2}, 1\}$ for any $v \in V$, see \cite{balinski1970maximum,nemhauser1974properties,trotter1973solution}.
-This gives rises to a straightforward 2-approximation algorithm for the vertex cover problem by solving $P(\G)$ and outputting the vertices whose LP variable is set to at least a half, hence returning $S := \{v \in V \mid x^*_v \geq 1/2\}$.
-This solution is a 2-approximation because $w(S) \leq 2 \: w(OPT)$, see \cite{hochbaum1982approximation}.
-Moreover, it turns out that $P(\G)$ is in fact integral for any bipartite graph, hence solving it directly outputs $OPT$ \cite{kuhn1955hungarian}.